FAQ for Admitted and Incoming Students

 Remote opportunities continue to be available for students receiving funding for Federal Work-Study positions.
 We encourage students to look for jobs throughout the university and not just at CSSW, in order to give themselves the greatest number of remote opportunities.
-Work-study positions that require in-person work will remain closed until the university has determined it is safe for students to work in person again.
+Work-study positions that require in-person work are expected to increase during the 2021-2022 year.

 Will I have the option of working as a research assistant to a CSSW faculty member for my work study, if the program is remote?

-If your admissions package included Federal Work Study, it should still be possible to seek research opportunities with CSSW faculty.
+If your admissions package included a Federal Work-Study award, you may seek research opportunities with CSSW faculty.
 Many of these positions will allow students to work remotely.
 Please contact the Office of Financial Aid (firstname.lastname@example.org) for more information about FWS opportunities.